Cogent Systems

 Cogent Systems, Inc. is a manufacturer of automated fingerprint identification systems (AFIS).

-On January 20, 2006, the City of Pasadena (CA) announces Cogent Systems' impending relocation from South Pasadena to Pasadena.
+On January 20, 2006, the City of Pasadena (CA) announced Cogent Systems' impending relocation from South Pasadena to Pasadena.

-On August 30, 2010 3M announced they acquired Cogent Systems for $943M.
+On August 30, 2010, 3M announced they had acquired Cogent Systems for $943M.

 On September 2, 2010, Steven Davidoff Solomon of the New York Times wrote about three of Cogent's shareholders objecting to what they considered 3M's low purchase offer.

-On December 9, 2016, Gemalto announced they have purchased 3M's Identity Management Business (which includes Cogent Systems, Inc., Document Reader, and Secure Materials Business) for US$850 million.
+On December 9, 2016, Gemalto announced they had purchased 3M's Identity Management Business (which includes Cogent Systems, Inc., Document Reader, and Secure Materials Business) for US$850 million.

-On May 1, 2017, 3M announces completing sale of its Identity Management Business to Gemalto.
+On May 1, 2017, 3M announced the completion of the sale of its identity management business to Gemalto.